My daughter named herself…

 My daughter did name herself.
 She picked out her first and middle name.
 How is that possible you ask?
 Well…let me back up and say my foster daughter turned adopted daughter picked out her own name.
 She had lived with us for over a year at this point and it was pretty clear she was not going to be reunified with her birth parents.
 It took my husband and I by surprise that she changed her name.

 I can understand why she picked this.
 The other name Bethany is a form of the name we called our dog…Beth.
 Putting on my thinking cap later that night I processed this with my husband.
 We love our fur pup.
 She is a good dog.
 She is well-loved.
+When I say she is well-loved, I mean she has everything she could ever want.
+A family that loves her, a home that she can roam around in, a garden to patrol and even pet food and nutrition that she adores.
 In our heads, we came up with the idea that our child wanted such a strong connection to our family that she picked names that had close meaning.

 ~Bethany is not the actual name she chooses.
 I have replaced it in this post for the sake of her privacy.
 The real name she picked is just as great!